Skip to main content

 10 mentions Positive Neutral Negative

 Reviews highlight that the grinding aspect of the game can be quite tedious, particularly in certain sections like the labyrinth and convoluted puzzles, which often disrupt the flow and require players to consult walkthroughs.
-While some players find these challenges rewarding and reminiscent of classic adventure games, the overall sentiment leans towards frustration with the trial-and-error nature of the gameplay.
+While some players find these challenges rewarding and reminiscent of classic adventure games, many express frustration with the slow pacing and trial-and-error nature of the gameplay, making it feel laborious at times.
+Overall, the grinding experience is a mixed bag, with moments of enjoyment overshadowed by periods of tedium.

-• “The maze/canal part got to be one of the most tedious gaming experiences ever.. so slow it's stupid.”
+• “The maze/canal part got to be one of the most tedious gaming experiences ever; it's so slow it's stupid.”

-• “As I said, the stupid and bizarre puzzles are rare compared to 'The Last Crusade', but they seem much more common than that because each time one rears its ugly head it completely stops the flow of the game and forces you to either consult a walkthrough or start the laborious process-of-elimination grinding that it takes to get through the worst of the graphic adventure genre.”
+• “As I said, the stupid and bizarre puzzles are rare compared to 'The Last Crusade', but they seem much more common because each time one rears its ugly head, it completely stops the flow of the game and forces you to either consult a walkthrough or start the laborious process of elimination grinding that it takes to get through the worst of the graphic adventure genre.”

 • stability